-Campus:72 acres, with most buildings connected by tunnels or overhead
+Campus:72 acres, with most buildings connected by tunnels or walkways

-Financial Aid:98% of Canisius students qualify for generous financial aid/merit packages.
+Financial Aid:94% of Canisius students qualify for generous financial aid/merit packages.

 Unlimited learning opportunities

-Founded in 1870 by German members of the Society of Jesus, Canisius College is a private liberal arts institution conducted in the Catholic and Jesuit tradition.
-The College offers a concentrated liberal arts core to help students focus their personal philosophies and high priority on intellect and offers learning experiences that are world-affirming and committed to educating the whole person—intellectually, spiritually, emotionally, and physically.
+Founded in 1870 by German members of the Society of Jesus, Canisius College is a private liberal arts institution conducted in the Jesuit tradition.
+The College offers a concentrated liberal arts core to help students focus their personal philosophies.
+A high priority is placed on inquiry and intellectual growth.
+The varied learning experiences are world affirming and focus on educating the whole person—intellectually, spiritually, emotionally, and physically.
 These are all values rooted in the Jesuit tradition.
 Service learning courses put students in neighborhood settings where they are exposed to their field of study while giving back to the community.
 During semester breaks, groups of students and faculty travel the world to serve people in India, Jamaica, El Salvador, and Ecuador.

 Home away from home

-And when it’s time for rest and relaxation, Canisius offers some of the most comfortable and spacious suites and apartment-style residence halls around for transfer students.
-Students can choose from a range of meal options from any one of Canisius’s dining halls and campus snack bars, which include Tim Hortons, Subway, and Starbucks.
+And when it’s time for rest and relaxation, students can enjoy some of the most comfortable and spacious suites and apartment-style residence halls around.
+Students can choose from a range of meal options at the dining halls and campus snack bars, which include Tim Hortons and Starbucks.

 Canisius looks for transfer students who are passionate, motivated, hardworking, and interested in making a difference in the world around them.
 Canisius sets the academic bar high and encourages students to challenge themselves, try new things, and set goals that may seem impossible at first.
 But part of the transformational experience provided at Canisius is a transformation of self.